hungyie/Statistic/README.md

 Furthermore, I've observed that individuals from diverse backgrounds, including Finance, Computer Science, and Business, sometimes identify themselves as 'Data Analysts/Data Scientist' despite lacking knowledge of fundamental concepts in statistic.

-As a data driven person and Ex admath tutor, I firmly believe that a solid grasp of statistics is a pivotal factor in becoming a proficient data scientist.
+As a data driven person and Ex advance math tutor, I firmly believe that a solid grasp of statistics is a pivotal factor in becoming a proficient data scientist.
 This repository serves as my personal revision tool, and I hope that a strong statistical foundation will not only guide me toward my goals but also uncover valuable business insights that may elude others.